c17hawke/tfod-setup/docs/index.md

 }
 ```

-## from research/object_detection/lecgacy/ copy train.py to research folder
+## From research/object_detection/lecgacy/ copy train.py to research folder

-## copy deplyment and nets folder from research/slim into research
+## Copy deplyment and nets folder from research/slim into research

 ## NOW Run from research folder.
 This will start ur training local system-